StarmoonAI/Starmoon/README.md

 ## Key features 🎯

--   **Low-cost**: Assemble the device yourself with off-the-shelf components cost in $10.
+-   **Cost-effective**: Assemble the device yourself with off-the-shelf components costing <$20.
--   **Voice-enabled emotional intelligence**: Understands and analyse your emotions according to your conversation in real time.
+-   **Voice-enabled emotional intelligence**: Understand and analyze trends in your emotions through your conversations in real time.
--   **Open-source**: Fully open-scourced, you can deploy locally and self-host to ensure the privacy of your data.
+-   **Open-source**: Fully open-source, you can deploy Starmoon locally and self-host to ensure the privacy of your data.
--   **Tiny size device**: As small as the Apple Watch, you can carry the device anywhere.
+-   **Compact device**: Only slightly larger than an Apple Watch, you can carry the device anywhere.
--   **Reduce screen time**: Many AI companion are screen-based, and our intention is to give your eyes a rest.
+-   **Reduced screen time**: A myriad of AI companions are screen-based, and our intention is to give your eyes a rest.

 ## Getting Started 🚀